vsrkrishnan/panw-cn-series-aws-zero-trust/README.md

 ![](https://lh4.googleusercontent.com/5pn1Xs_pyrkuEHwC9d-FiY4t_Fy190qp4MievBYVVvJsAN2SCHFZXrgb56yHPPSzw2BFoMKNbdJ74fiVOCOJuFiF74aMrif8mP9vTgCoSzJoFu0umD36Q9xFDQunuMXUKHfsTYlqktqUBST49Q)
 **Figure:** Completion message of the Lab Setup script

-28. Make a note of the “eks_cluster_endpoint” value as shown in the figure above.
+28. Make a note of the “**eks_cluster_endpoint**” value as shown in the figure above.
 This will be used for configuring the Kubernetes Plugin on Panorama at a later step.
 29. Review the deployed lab environment with the topology diagram shown below.

 ![](https://lh5.googleusercontent.com/eN1DkPygZKYYKVoJCwI2PKoSqVCwX4DLmv4-8X-zxcokyOvCeFUPmnkL8bD3E4-g4kTmV8yzmCRRoCf0RvHkRKbsQzOWIZQeX-2gpXj3YhoSMxoxIHezsgxHYKsp8yy9CnGYM3Jq2KPKVpqLSZE)